lshannon/spring-cloud-data-flow-setup/README.md

 This is a simple demo to help you get up and running using Spring Cloud Data Flow (SCDF) on Pivotal Web Services (PWS).
 In this repo you will find:

-1. Steps to get a SCDF Service running in PWS
+1. Steps to get a SCDF Server running in PWS
+2. Set Up the SCDF Shell locally
-2. Steps to get a 'Hello World' equivilant going for SCDF
+3. Get a 'Hello World' equivilant going for SCDF

 ## Setting Up The SCDF Server